isaacmichael/vehicle_sales_inventory/README.md

 # EXAMPLE COMMANDS THAT CAN BE USED.
 (In case the openapi.yaml is not clear (it my first time making one))

-#everything is aut paginated to 20 results autmatically
+# everything is automatically paginated to 20 results per page

 ### http://localhost:3001/vehicle_sales - GETS EVERYTHING
 ### http://localhost:3001/vehicle_sales/{id} - GETS OBJECT BY ID